Code-Institute-Submissions/TobinStonelake-ms2/README.md

 * The Products page, as seen by previous commits, seems to double up when adding to the basket at the bottom.
-Due to tutor support, this page has been ommitted as it was informed that this would be a criteria for a future project and be a smoother feature to add once the relevant languages and skills have been learnt.
+Due to tutor support, this page has been omitted as it was informed that this would be a criterion for a future project and be a smoother feature to add once the relevant languages and skills have been learnt.
+Created by referring to this video: https://www.youtube.com/watch?v=YeFzkC2awTM

 ### Screenshots across different devices